-Our kinetic theory tools are well suited to any situation where the particles have mean free paths large compared to their sizes.
-This is generally true in plasmas and sometimes in fluids (e.g. air and other gases but not water), and even sometimes in solids (e.g. for electrons in a metal).
+in fluids (e.g. air and other gases, but not water and other liquids), and even sometimes in solids (e.g. electrons in a metal).
 Here we shall focus on a nonrelativistic plasma, i.e. the region of Fig. 3.7 that is bounded by the two dashed lines and the slanted solid line.
 For concreteness and simplicity, we shall regard the plasma as made solely of hydrogen.
 (This is a good approximation in most astrophysical situations; the modest amounts of helium and traces of other elements usually do not play a major role in equations of state.
 By contrast, for a laboratory plasma it can be a poor approximation; for quantitative analyses one must pay attention to the plasma's chemical composition.)

-Our nonrelativistic Hydrogen plasma consists of a mixture of two gases (or "fluids"): free electrons and free protons, in equal numbers.
-Each fluid has a particle number density $n = \rho/m_p$, where ρ is the total mass density and m_p is the proton mass.
-(The electrons are so light that they do not contribute significantly to ρ .)
+A nonrelativistic hydrogen plasma consists of a mixture of two fluids (gases): free electrons and free protons, in equal numbers.
+Each fluid has a particle number density $n = \rho/m_p$ , where $\rho$ is the total mass density and $m_p$ is the proton mass.
+(The electrons are so light that they do not contribute significantly to $\rho$ .)
 Correspondingly, the energy density and pressure include equal contributions from the electrons and protons and are given by [cf. Eqs.
 (3.37b)]

-$$U = 3(k_B/m_p)\rho T$$ , $P = 2(k_B/m_p)\rho T$.
+$$U = 3(k_B/m_p)\rho T$$ , $P = 2(k_B/m_p)\rho T$ .
 (3.38)